ric2b/Vivaldi-browser/chromium/docs/code_reviews.md

     like normal.

-  * Add a line "TBR=<reviewer's email>" to the bottom of the change list description.
+  * Add a line "TBR=<reviewer's email>" to the bottom of the change list description. e.g. `TBR=reviewer1@chromium.org,reviewer2@chromium.org`

+  * Type a message so that the owners in the TBR list can understand who is responsible for reviewing what, as part of their post-commit review responsibility. e.g.
+    ```
+    TBRing reviewers:
+    reviewer1: Please review changes to foo/
+    reviewer2: Please review changes to bar/
+    ```

   * Push the "send mail" button.

 ### TBR-ing certain types of mechanical changes

 Sometimes you might do something that affects many callers in different directories.
-For example, adding a parameter to a common function in //base.
+For example, adding a parameter to a common function in `//base`, with callers in `//chrome/browser/foo`, `//net/bar`, and many other directories.
 If the updates to the callers is mechanical, you can:

-  * Get a normal owner of the lower-level directory you're changing (in this example, `//base`) to do a proper review of those changes.
+  * Get a normal owner of the lower-level code you're changing (in this example, the function in `//base`) to do a proper review of those changes.

-  * Get _somebody_ to review the downstream changes.
+  * Get _somebody_ to review the downstream changes made to the callers as a result of the `//base` change.
 This is often the same person from the previous step but could be somebody else.

   * Add the owners of the affected downstream directories as TBR.
+(In this example, reviewers from `//chrome/browser/foo/OWNERS`, `//net/bar/OWNERS`, etc.)

-This process ensures that all code is reviewed prior to checkin and that the concept of the change is reviewed by a qualified person, but you don't have to track down many individual owners for trivial changes to their directories.
+This process ensures that all code is reviewed prior to checkin and that the concept of the change is reviewed by a qualified person, but you don't have to wait for many individual owners to review trivial changes to their directories.

 ### TBR-ing documentation updates